3 Reasons Time Tracking Is The Best Solution To Poor Time Management

 Rather than achieving more and increasing business productivity at all costs, time management under the pandemic is about maintaining balance.
 Working from home, not always having designated space to work, increasing pressure on working parents and other factors resulted in reports of increased anxiety, time mismanagement and experiencing a negative impact on mental health.

 It translated into a huge cost for businesses.
 According to cited studies :

 The cost of absenteeism from work due to mental health reasons increased last year by £1.3bn from 2019’s totals as work from home, travel restrictions, furlough and pay cuts changed the workplace for millions of people across the UK.

-Time tracking proves to be the optimal means of setting boundaries on work hours and, thus, contributing to improvement of mental shape.
+Time tracking proves to be the optimal means of setting boundaries on work hours and, thus, contributing to the improvement of mental shape.
 Aside from delivering accurate time metrics, it stores work time data automatically whether you work online or offline.
-If you are a hired employee, you can also benefit from the function of PTO tracking, which allows for a request of time off hassle-free and accessing the related information instantly.
+If you are a hired employee, you can also benefit from the function of PTO tracking, which allows for a request for time off hassle-free and accessing the related information instantly.

 - optimize work routine including planning, task and project management

-- maintain a work life balance including taking healthy breaks
+- maintain a work-life balance including taking healthy breaks

 - automate the allocation of time off.